Strange4/monke/README.md

 Once on the website either locally or remotely, you will be presented with the home page that is populated by a body of text.

 You can:
-- start typing to aytomatically begin the game
+- start typing to automatically begin the game
-- once you reach the end of the text a popup eill appear to show you your stats
+- Once you reach the end of the text a popup will appear to show you your stats
+  - Words per minute
+  - Time
+  - Accuracy
-- You can click the Leaderboard menu item to view a popup of other players global stats (hard codes at the moment)
+- You can click the Leaderboard menu item to view a popup of other players global stats (hard coded at the moment)
 - Click the lobby menu item to view a popup of Lobby option (blank for now)
 - Click the profile menu item to view and edit your profile data (no data or edit options for now)

 ## Credits

+[Jaya OAUTH](https://dawsoncollege.gitlab.io/620-capstone/2023-01/620-study/tutorials/GoogleAuthentication.html) - For the user authentication